PDAL/PDAL/doc/tutorial/tindex/index.md

 ## Merging the Index

-With our new tile index GeoParquet, we are going to read the indexed [COPC] files within the city limits of each town in the county, creating a raster model of height above ground for each.
+With our new tile index [GeoParquet], we are going to read the indexed [COPC] files within the city limits of each town in the county, creating a raster model of height above ground for each.

 The ability to process multiple files and output a single product is one of the key advantages of a tile index.
 Take the PDAL workshop {ref}`batch processing tutorial <workshop-batch-processing>`